WOOD-FM: Programming

 WOOD's program director Phil Tower leads an airstaff that includes an all-news morning program, West Michigan's Morning News with Steve Kelly, Bret Bakita, Lauren Smith, and Rick Albin.
 West Michigan Live follows with host Justin Barclay.
 The rest of the day is filled by: Glenn Beck, The Clay Travis and Buck Sexton Show, Sean Hannity, Dave Ramsey, Joe Pags and Coast to Coast AM with George Noory.
 Most of WOOD Radio's weekday lineup comes from iHeart's Premiere Networks.

 Weekend programs and hosts include: "Leo Laporte: The Tech Guy", Gordon Deal, "The Weekend with Michael Brown", Bill Cunningham and "Jill On Money".

 WOOD Radio's local newsroom provides local, regional and national news every day of the week, plus world and national news from Fox News Radio.
 It also utilizes reports and breaking news coverage through an ancillary affiliation with CBS News Radio.

-WOOD Radio is the Grand Rapids home of University of Michigan Wolverines football and basketball.
-It also carries Grand Rapids Griffins ice hockey.
+By way of its parent, WOOD-FM is the Muskegon home of University of Michigan Wolverines football and basketball.
+It also carries Grand Rapids Griffins ice hockey, though some games are shifted to sister station WMAX-FM.
+By way of its parent, it had long carried Detroit Tigers baseball, but those games moved to less-powerful WFGR for the 2026 season.